NHL Rumors: Artemi Panarin, Dave Hakstol, the NHL Roster Freeze, More

 The latest is that Joel Quenneville himself has denied the rumor and multiple media outlets are suggesting as of now, Hakstol is still the coach and there is no change happening.
 One report read, “As of right now this second, Dave Hakstol is still the coach of the Philadelphia Flyers.
 I’m now hearing Quenneville is OUT, which is the opposite of what I heard last night.”

 Anthony SanFilippo reported that the announcement of a new head coach may be delayed but if they fire Hakstol today there could be an interim coach for Tuesday.
+As of this writing, Hakstol was not on the ice for the Flyers practice on Monday morning.

 Related: NHL Rumor Shootdown: Nugent-Hopkins, Marner Moves Unlikely